Jewish Warsaw Tour – discover the Jewish heritage

 Supplementary hour: 100 PLN / 25 EUR

-POLIN Museum of the History of the Polish Jews or the Jewish Historical Institute (additional time approx. 2 hrs and fee required)n
+POLIN Museum of the History of Polish Jews or the Jewish Historical Institute (additional time approx. 2 hrs and fee required)n